smokie777/heavenfire/README.md

   - **TTS integration**
     - Luna uses Microsoft Azure.
     - The main flow involves making API requests to get the TTS sound file and subtitles, playing the sound file through VBCable, and sending the subtitles to the React Subtitle view via websocket.
-    - There's also an Eleven Labs integration, although it's currently only being used for a channel point redemption, which is a TTS based on my voice 😒
+    - There's also an ElevenLabs integration, although it's currently only being used for a channel point redemption, which is a TTS based on my voice 😒
   - **STT integration**
     - The current STT integration uses Microsoft Azure real-time STT.
-I press a button, and then I can speak to Luna.
+I press a button, and then I can speak to the AI.
-    - I was also previously using a Deepgram API integration for STT, but discontinued it (and deleted the code for it) once I realized Azure was much much better and easier to use for my use case
+    - I was also previously using a Deepgram API integration for STT, but discontinued it (and deleted the code for it) once I realized Azure was much much better and easier to use, for my use case.
   - **Image recognition integration** (for screen/picture/video react)
-    - I use the Microsoft Azure Dense Captioning service to generate image descriptions, which are then sent to the LLM.
+    - Uses the Microsoft Azure Dense Captioning service to generate image descriptions, which are then sent to the LLM.
   - **Twitch integration using PyTwitchAPI**
     - Uses PubSub, Chat, and Twitch API's for reading twitch chat, new subs/bits/channel point redemptions, !commands, timeout/ban functionality, etc.
   - **Discord bot**